mmukul/DevOpsTrainingCourse/README.md

 - Maven build lifecycle
 - **Practical Demo**

-### Chapter 6: Setup Virtual Machines with VMware, Jenkins Master and Slave node
+### Chapter 8: Setup Virtual Machines with VMware, Jenkins Master and Slave node

-### Chapter 7: Continuous Integration (CI) Pipeline with Jenkins
+### Chapter 9: Continuous Integration (CI) Pipeline with Jenkins on Virtual Machine
 - What is CI (Continuous Integration)?
 - Why is CI Required?
 - Introduction to Jenkins